LARS-research/LRGNN/README.md

 #### Overview

-In this paper, we provide a novel method **LRGNN** to capture the long-range dependencies with stacking GNNs in the graph clas- sification task.
-We justify that the over-smoothing problem has smaller influence on the graph classification task, and then em- ploy the stacking-based GNNs to extract the long-range dependencies.
+In this paper, we provide a novel method **LRGNN** to capture the long-range dependencies with stacking GNNs in the graph classification task.
+We justify that the over-smoothing problem has smaller influence on the graph classification task, and then employ the stacking-based GNNs to extract the long-range dependencies.
 Two design needs, i.e., sufficient model depth and adaptive skip-connections, are provided when designing the stacking-based GNNs.
 To meet these two design needs, we unify them into inter-layer connections, and then design these connections with the help of NAS.
 Extensive experiments demonstrate the rationality and effectiveness of the proposed LRGNN.

 #### Requirements